chaws/kcing/README.md

 ## KCING

-KCING currently acts as an alternative visualization tool for kernelci's jobs.
+KCING (KernelCI New Generation [of the front end]) currently acts as an alternative visualization tool for kernelci's jobs.
 Note from the image above that both `build.json` and `lava-*.json` files are also being sent to an extra stack.
 This is being worked out with kernelci maintainers to be available in the future.
 The files are received by a [Losgstash](https://www.elastic.co/products/logstash) instance, configured with [kcing_pipeline.conf](kcing_pipeline.conf).

 During prototyping stage, we wrote `kcing.py` to emulate KernelCI Builders and Labs.
-It'll, daily, go to kernelci ajax api, query the past two days worth of boots and builds and use it to feed a running ElasticSearch instance.
+By running `./kcing.py feed_es`, it queries kernelci ajax api for the past two days worth of boots and builds and use it to feed a running ElasticSearch instance in a docker container.

 ### Requirements

+**NOTE:** All commands are to be run in your computer.
+The docker facility is just a great DevOps convenience to get things up and running in any environment.

 The kcing docker container runs ElasticSearch as the main program, therefore it requires a setting on the host machine so that the container runs properly.
 Based on the [official documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html#vm-max-map-count), you need to change `vm-max-map-count` setting: